Lokathor/lokathor.github.io/src/gb_audio_synth.md

   other format if you need.
 The sample value itself represents how far forward or back the speaker should position [its magnet](https://en.wikipedia.org/wiki/Loudspeaker).
+* **Frequency:** A frequency is some number of cycles per second.
+A frequency value is measured in hertz (Hz): 1 Hz is one cycle per second.
 * **Samples Per Second / Sample Rate:** If a sample is like a pixel for sound, your samples _per second_ is like your pixels per inch in a picture.
 Just like how more pixels per inch gives a clearer image, more samples per second gives